JustRegularLuna/ancient-johto/README.md

 A: Primarily superficial changes, such as the title screen and other graphics.
 While some will be more common in one version than the other, ALL Pokémon are obtainable in both versions without having to trade.
 A full list of version differences will be put together once more content is in place.

 ### Q: Why is such-and-such different from Super Gold '97?
-A: This hack is not directly related to Super Gold '97, Pokémon October, or any other beta hack.
+A: This hack is not directly related to Super Gold '97, G/S '97 Reforged, Pokémon October, or any other beta hack.
 The source material (the beta leaks) have a lot of missing and placeholder data, and have no official English names for Pokémon and the like.
 While these hacks contain some of the same Pokémon and other things, and draw inspiration from some of the same material, we all had a lot of gaps to fill in, and chose to fill them in differently, in the ways we each liked best.
 Just appreciate them all for what they are - different fan interpretations of unfinished content that was originally lost.

 ### Q: Why is such-and-such named this way?
 A: To help emphasize that this is a reimagining, and not just vanilla Johto with a new coat of paint, city names have been replaced with new (but fitting) names.
 In the case of Pokémon, if a beta design felt "different enough" to me, I chose to give it a different name from the final version to help it stand out.
 Such as "Purrleaf" for Beta Hoppip, since the beta designs still felt more cat-like with their faces and tails, for example.

+### Q: Why does such-and-such not work the same as vanilla games?
+A: Since this is a reimagining, I found it more fun and interesting to come up with a unique blend of gameplay mechanics, combining Gen 1, Gen 2, Beta Content, and custom changes for personal preference or balancing reasons.

 ### Q: What tools did you use to make this?
 A: The only tools used were the RGBDS compiler, Notepad++, Polished Map, Tilemap Studio, and a paint program to edit .png files.